 The Mastering Work Flow is a technique that teaches you how to capture, think about, organize and manage all the things you have to, want to or need to do in your life.
 It consists of five stages:

-- Collect, in which you gather all the raw inputs as they arrive.
+- Capture, in which you gather all the raw inputs as they arrive.

-- Process, in which you make the right decisions about each item.
+- Clarify, in which you make the right decisions about each item.

 - Organize, in which you group the results in the appropriate categories.

-- Review, in which you assess and refine the whole system.
+- Reflect, in which you assess and refine the whole system.

-- Do, in which you make trusted choices about what to do at all times.
+- Engage, in which you make trusted choices about what to do at all times.

 Although this model is the best known of GTD, it only represents the horizontal part of self-management, that is, the one that allows you to get control over your daily activity.